presiyan21/iot/README.md

 # Security context

 **IoT Environment:**
 My proposed IoT Toolkit was developed to support organisations infrastructure and the deployment of Internet of Things devices (popular examples include smart home appliances, industrial sensors, or medical devices).
 Almost 100% of them communicate over networks and may control critical operations.
-As noted by recent research, IoT applications are now integral to a significant percentage of critical sectors like healthcare and transportation, meaning breaches can have severe consequences and catastrophic impacts.
+As noted by recent research, IoT applications are now integral to a significant percentage of critical sectors like healthcare and transportation (Al-Turjman et al., 2025), meaning breaches can have severe consequences and catastrophic impacts.
 In this context, security lapses can compromise personal data, service availability, or even physical safety.

 **Threat Landscape:**
 IoT devices notably lack rigorous security controls.
-Industry sources report a surge in cybercrime targeting IoT, owing to easily exploited flaws like weak authentication, unencrypted services, and poor update mechanisms permitting breaches to be easily systemically configured.
-For example, OWASP’s IoT Top 10 identifies weak credentials (I1) and insecure network services (I2) as top risks.
+Industry sources report a surge in cybercrime targeting IoT, owing to easily exploited flaws like weak authentication, unencrypted services, and poor update mechanisms permitting breaches to be easily systemically configured (Al-Turjman et al., 2025),(Portnox, 2023).
+For example, OWASP’s IoT Top 10 identifies weak credentials (I1) and insecure network services (I2) as top risks (OWASP, 2023).
 The vast majority of attackers tend to exploit these to gain unauthorised access, launch attacks, or pivot into internal networks.
 The business setting might be a manufacturing plant using connected sensors or a smart office with networked cameras, implying that in all cases, exposing a vulnerability could lead to data theft or downtime.

 **Regulatory and Standards Considerations:**
-Standards like NIST’s IoT Cybersecurity guidance emphasise that securing IoT requires specialised tools and processes.
+Standards like NIST’s IoT Cybersecurity guidance emphasise that securing IoT requires specialised tools and processes (NIST, 2025).
 Similarly, compliance frameworks (e.g., the EU Cybersecurity Act) mandate that connected devices undergo security evaluation.
 Thus, the organisational need is a systematic way to assess device security posture before deployment.
 During my endeavour of developing the toolkit, I will opt to address these challenges by providing automated checks aligned with such standards (e.g., verifying firmware integrity, scanning for known vulnerabilities) to help meet compliance and reduce risk.

 ---